return42/sphkerneldoc/linux_src_doc/include/sound/dmaengine_pcm_h.rst

 filter_data
     Custom DMA channel filter data, this will usually be used when requesting the DMA channel.

-chan_name
-    Custom channel name to use when requesting DMA channel.

 fifo_size
     FIFO size of the DAI controller in bytes